 The straight line accumulator multiplies the odds, which means that multiples can very quickly get to the 1000’s/1.
 If you deposit and place 10p on a bet like this, you might earn £100 or even more.
 However, the chances of winning are multiplied by the same amount.

 Thus, if you deposit and place a 10p accumulator every day at a standard probability of 2000/1, you will win several hundred every five years or so.
 However, this is not about the averages.
-When you place a small stake, most of you do it hoping that you will beat the odds and win a lot from a small wager.
+When you place a small stake, most of you do it hoping that you will win a lot from a small wager.
 Obviously, there is no better way for this than with a straight accumulator.

 Accumulator bonuses and insurance can add up on big accas quite a lot.
 Not to mention that usually there are additional minimum wager limits to qualify.
 However, you should always check in advance.
 We recommend Stan James since they have no such requirements to be eligible for their amazing industry leading bonus.
 Moreover, there is no need to mention that they also offer every widely used deposit and withdrawal method.